Build Out or Build Up With a New Addition For Your Home or Business

 Sometimes it makes more sense to build up rather than build out.
 This is especially true when property lines and or zoning laws don't cooperate with your vision.

-Depending on what you want to to do, sometimes adding a second floor can actually be more cost effective than building out on the ground floor.
+Depending on what you want to do, sometimes adding a second floor can actually be more cost-effective than building out on the ground floor.
 That's because it can be easier to tie into existing plumbing and you don't have to pour a new section of foundation.

 The most important aspect of adding another floor is having good plans, designed by a reputable architect and stamped by a structural engineer.
 When you engage North East Remodeling for your addition, we will guide you through the process and put you in touch with the right people.

 Adding a Dormer

 Dormers are typically used in attics.
 It's a term used to describe a type of addition used to make a renovated attic space more habitable.

 This can be a very cost-effective way of adding another floor to your home or business without actually adding another floor.
 Because an attic space will have a slanted roof as the ceiling, dormers are installed to make the space more habitable.